salcho/spiderMonkeyDebugEnv/README.md

 ## GDB support

-GDB comes installed by default with a copy of GEF (https://gef.readthedocs.io/en/master/).
+This image's GDB comes installed by with a copy of GEF (https://gef.readthedocs.io/en/master/).
 A few extra tools and references are provided to start poking SpiderMonkey's memory for objects and functions:

 - Mozilla's own pretty printers are enabled by default (https://blog.mozilla.org/javascript/2013/01/03/support-for-debugging-spidermonkey-with-gdb-now-landed/)
-- The file **customFunctions.py** provides a small utility to inspect arrays and JS::Value objects - example output follows:
+- The file **customFunctions.py** provides custom commands to inspect arrays and JS::Value objects - example output follows:

 ```
 js> Math.atan(new Function())

+gef➤  jsinfo vp[2]
 [*] Parsing JS::Value at     0x7ffff5c350b0
 [*] Tagged pointer is        0xfffe0fe7e8bb6040
 [*] Tag is                   object